gershnik/intrusive_shared_ptr/README.md

 cd SOME_PATH
 cmake -S . -B build

-#If you wish to run tests do this instead of the above
+#If you wish to run tests
-#cmake -S . -B build -DBUILD_TESTING=ON
 #cmake --build build
 #ctest --test-dir build --output-on-failure